EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 building and maintaining our own UNIT files.

 Tip:
-* systemctl cat shows all unti file information and snippets involved with unit file.
+* systemctl cat shows all unit file information and snippets involved with unit file.
-* If you use VIM as I do, you can enable vim-systemd to help wotj syntax highlighting.
+* If you use VIM as I do, you can enable vim-systemd to help with syntax highlighting.

 17.
 ```systemctl list-dependencies serviceName```